tafmike/check_dup_contact_record/README.md

 # check_dup_contact_record
-Checks for duplicate Ontraport contact record based on name and IP address
+Checks for duplicate Ontraport contact record based on name and IP address.

 Put the script on your PHP-enabled webserver and then reference it from an Ontraport webhook.
 Suggested Trigger: "Contact is created"